armankarshenas/armankarshenas.github.io/index.md

 layout: home
 ---

-# Welcome to My GitHub Pages Site
+# Welcome to Dr. Arman Karshenas's Website

-This is the home page of my awesome website.
-Feel free to explore and learn more about me and my projects!
+I am a researcher and educator specializing in [Your Field].
+Explore my site to learn about my research, publications, and teaching materials.

-## Recent Posts
+## Recent Publications
+[List your most recent publications here]

+## Current Courses
+[List your current courses here]